rafCodes/SimPlotLib-Robot-Sim/README.md

 **Waypoint** - a node on the map
 **Edge** - a path connecting two waypoints
 **clickCache** - a way to temporarily store information about what was clicked
-**autoMap** - the map format used by all simulations and displays, except for carCalibrationSim, and is located inside of routePlanner and contains information about the waypoints, edges, obstacles, and goals of a certain map.
+**autoMap** - the map format used by all simulations and displays, except for carCalibrationSim, and is located inside of routePlanner and contains information about the waypoints, edges, obstacles, and goals of a certain map

 ## How to Use <a name=“how-to-use”></a>
 To run a simulation, a config for the simulation and the display as well as any other parameters including the map and path must be passed to the instantiation of the simulation (add map).
 Any simulation must instantiate the initialization of the base class which allows for all the required variables and configurations to be set.
 A few functions must also be implemented including the setup function and populate GUI function and populate graph function.
 In both of these functions, a base function is available to add frequently used GUI buttons and elements of the plot, populateBaseGUI and populateBaseGraph, and remove a lot of duplicated code within the simulations.

 After setting all of this up, as well as the super for the base class initialization, instantiate the class and run the function displayFullSimulation.
 Running this function will begin the simulation and, if you have all your buttons set up correctly and all the functions linked as shown in examples that can be found in the simulationBaseClass and other simulations mentioned in this wiki entry, then they will all update automatically as you change and interact with the elements on the display.

 If no map is given then a blank map will be generated by default.
 The built in buttons include Next Map, Previous Map, Convert Map, Export to JSON, Reset, Debug, Random, Click Toggle, and Drag Toggle.